syedshanzeb/3D-Flight-Path-Visualization/README.md

 # 3D Flight Path Visualization
- 3D Flight Path Visualization using stelliate imagery with various basemaps Use [+][-] buttons to zoom in and out
+ 3D Flight Path Visualization using sattelite imagery with various basemaps Use [+][-] buttons to zoom in and out
 Use the Move button to move around.
 Use the Pan and Rotate Button to change camera.